jemilbu/Marlin_Config_for_K280/README.md

 10. Open the Version Control tab on the left side of the VSCode UI
     - [See this link for images of this process](https://code.visualstudio.com/Docs/editor/versioncontrol#_cloning-a-repository)
 12. Click Clone Repo
-13. Use the HTTPs link in the upper right hand corner of this page to connect to this repo
+13. Use the HTTPs link in the upper right-hand corner of this page to connect to this repo
 14. Open a new Git terminal by:
-    1. Clicking on the terminal window in the bottom of the VS code UI
+    1. Clicking on the terminal window at the bottom of the VS code UI
     2. Clicking the large plus button on the right side of the terminal window
     3. Selecting the Git bash option
 15. Configure your name and email by entering the following lines where John Doe is your name and johndoe@example.com is your email address associated with your Github account